1- 2 hrs

 - Create a sketch below showing what this setup looks like from a side-view of the Sun, Earth, and Moon system.
 Include a sketch of how the shadows are produced and where they fall.
 Label each object.

-- Create a sketch below show what this setup looks like from a top view of the Sun, Earth, and Moon system.
+- Create a sketch below showing what this setup looks like from a top view of the Sun, Earth, and Moon system.
 Include a sketch of how the shadows are produced and where they fall.
 Label each object.

 - What is the phase of the Moon during a solar eclipse?
 Explain how you know